 The following sections take you on a brief tour of the 3D Warehouse main page and the model details page.

 Search box: Type a search term in the Search box and press Enter.
-The 3D Warehouse shows you models with a title, description, or tags that match your search term.
-Click the down arrow in the Search box to specify whether you want to search for models or collections or do an advanced search.
+3D Warehouse shows you models with a title, description, or hashtags that match your search term.
 See Searching for and Downloading Models for details.

 Featured models: Featured models highlight popular and well-designed models from skilled 3D modelers.